moby/moby/docs/man/docker-run.1.md

    Give extended privileges to this container.
 By default, Docker containers are “unprivileged” (=false) and cannot, for example, run a Docker daemon inside the Docker container.
 This is because by default a container is not allowed to access any devices.
-A “privileged” container is given access to all devices.
+A "privileged" container is given access to all devices.
+A Docker API socket will also be mounted to **/var/run/docker.sock**.

-When the operator executes **docker run --privileged**, Docker will enable access to all devices on the host as well as set some configuration in AppArmor to allow the container nearly all the same access to the host as processes running outside of a container on the host.
+When the operator executes **docker run --privileged**, Docker will enable access to all devices on the host and configure AppArmor to allow the container nearly all the same access to the host as processes running outside of a container on the host.

 **--rm**=*true*|*false*